 Catherine asks for proposals and Nadia will check.

-Ana Pelaez retakes the floor: CERMI had a conference on Deinstitutionalization for women with disabilities, they have already testimonies; she can ask permission to offer their testimonies during the conference.
+Ana Pelaez retakes the floor: CERMI Women’s Foundation had a conference on Deinstitutionalization for women with disabilities, they have already testimonies; she can ask permission to offer their testimonies during the conference.

 Catherine thanks, she will reformulate the agenda with Lebenshilfe.